 Kazimierz is also home to six Orthodox synagogues.
 Steven Spielberg shot his film Schindler’s List largely in Kazimierz, although not much of it actually took place here.

-Take a free tour to get an orientation of the place after which you can while away hours here.
+Take a free tour to get an orientation of the place, after which you can while away hours here.
 There’s much to eat, shop, and do.

 Located side by side, the two provide half a day worth’s of exploration and immersion.

-The Schindler Enamel Factory Museum, while named after him, has very little to show on the man himself.
+The Schindler Enamel Factory Museum, while named after him, has very little on the man himself.
 The Schindler Museum recreates what happened in Poland during the years of Nazi occupation from 1939 to 1945.
-With creative installations and sound effects, it actually manages to transport you to those fateful years.
+With creative installations and sound effects, it actually manages to transport you to those fateful, torrid years.

-If you don’t want to be trampled by hordes of tourists in the summer months, go as soon as the museum opens its doors at 9 a.m. or late afternoon (but if unlucky, the ticket quota may be over for the day).
-Ticket queues can get long.
+If you don’t want to be trampled by hordes of tourists in the summer months, go as soon as the museum opens its doors at 9 a.m. or late afternoon (but if unlucky, the ticket quota might get exhausted if you go later in the day).
+Ticket queues can be long.
 Guided tours also take place (book through Viator) which are skip-the-line, but the exhibits were self-explanatory.
 You don’t need to take a tour to appreciate the insides.

-Exit and go to Krakow’s Museum of Contemporary Arts or MOCAK.
+Exit and go to Krakow’s Museum of Contemporary Arts or MOCAK next.